 All MFA candidates must complete a minimum of 60 points within the first two years of their respective programs.
 Undergraduate courses below the 3000 level, and courses taken for “R” (audit) credit will under no circumstances be counted toward the 60-point requirement.
 It is expected that the majority of the 60 points will be earned through enrollment in graduate courses taken at Columbia University during the period of the student’s residency in the School of the Arts.
 However, certain exceptions are permitted, as noted below.

-Masters in Film Studies Extended Residence
+MA in Film and Media Studies Extended Residence

 Thesis Production Fee